VESSEL LAYOUT DESCRIPTION

 GALLEY & CAFETERIA - The mess hall is located amidships.
 For safety and public health reasons only the cooks and other authorized crew members are permitted in the galley food preparation area.
 Food is served cafeteria style.
 (See Section 8 for more details on mess hall hours and practices.)

 SHIP'S LOUNGE - Located forward of the galley on the starboard side is the lounge.
-This space contains a TV, VCR, and AM/FM stereo system.
+This space contains a TV with various media consumption options.

 STATEROOMS - Eight crew staterooms are on the 01 level.

 RESCUE BOAT - The ship's rescue boat, a semi-rigid type, is located on the 01 level, starboard.

 WORK BOAT - Depending on how many vans are carried, and in what locations, the ship's Hurricane work boat in its relocatable cradle may be situated on the 01-level aft, port side.
 The cradle is difficult to relocate at sea.
 Please pre-plan.
 (See BOATS in Section 4.)